rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/GetBarData/GetBarData.md

 `timeframe 13 m`

 means you want 13-minute bars.

-The number you give as the first parameter can be any positive number (though you’d be unlike to want, say, 657-minute bars).
+The number you give as the first parameter can be any positive number (though you'd be unlike to want, say, 657-minute bars).

 The second parameter must be one of the following: